-The study application provides the primary description of the study and of the UW involvement in the research.
+The study application provides the primary description of the overall study as it will be carried out across all institutions and of the UW involvement in the research.
 It includes several SmartForms and the IRB Protocol form, which should describe the overall or generic study.
 Other study documents that might be uploaded include:

 A site application is opened up separately for each institution (“site”) involved in the research.
 These are linked to the study application.
-The site application is very short and will be created by HSD staff.
+The site application is very short and will be created by HSD staff after the overall study is approved.
 The documents submitted in the study application (such as the IRB Protocol form) are automatically displayed in the site application and do not need to be completed or submitted again.
 The site applications can be accessed from within the study application.